How To Rank Up Fast In Call Of Duty: Infinite Warfare

 What Rank Are You So Far In Call of Duty: Ghosts?

-So Call of Duty: Ghosts has been out for a while now and there is quite a number of people who are miles ahead of the rest - you've all seen the 24/7 guys who are 10th prestige within 2 weeks and if you have all day or just 20 minutes, this guide will get you the most XP no matter how long you play!
+So Call of Duty: Infinite Warfare has been out for a while now and there is quite a number of people who are miles ahead of the rest - you've all seen the 24/7 guys who are 10th prestige within 2 weeks and if you have all day or just 20 minutes, this guide will get you the most XP no matter how long you play!
 Whether you're a hardcore gamer or you just play as a hobby, use these tips and you'll be ranking up like mad in no time!

 Favourite Perk Class?